The Ultimate Guide to

 La Jolla Half Marathon

 This breathtaking point-to-point race is considered one of the best in America.
-It starts up north at the picturesque Del Mar Fairgrounds and winds down – along the coast – through La Jolla.
-It ends at the beautiful La Jolla Cove.
+It starts up north at the picturesque Del Mar Fairgrounds and winds down – along the coast – through Torrey Pines Beach and eventually reaching La Jolla.
+The race finishes at beautiful La Jolla Cove.